-An acute hamstring injury can happen in a variety of different ways, with the one common factor that there is a sudden pain in the muscles, which is directly related to a particular movement or incident.
+Hamstring injury can happen in a variety of different ways, with the one common factor that there is a sudden pain in the calf muscle, which is directly related to a particular movement or incident.
 Visit our podiatrist in Irvine

-The hamstring muscles or their tendons may tear as a result of an over-stretch injury, for instance if you have to sprint suddenly when you are cold, or when your muscles are tightened because of a previous strain, or fatigue from training hard the previous day.
-Over-stretching may happen if your foot slips forward when your leg is straight in front of you, for instance as you land during hurdling.
-A direct blow to the hamstrings while they are contracting can tear the muscles.
+The hamstring muscles (calf muscles) or their tendons may tear as a result of an over-stretch injury, for instance if you have to splint suddenly when you are cold, or when your calf muscles are tightened because of a previous strain, or fatigue from training hard the previous day.
+Over-stretching and over exercising may happen if your foot slips forward when your leg is straight in front of you, for instance as you land during hurdling.
+A direct blow to the hamstrings while they are contracting can tear the calf muscles.
 You may be hit by a hockey ball or a squash racket while you are running fast.
 Inefficient muscle function can also contribute to sudden tears in the hamstrings.

-A severe hamstring tear, involving a lot of muscle tissue, may need to be stitched together again by a specialist surgeon.
-However, if the tear is more minor, your podiatrist may decide that you need no more than a conventional rehabilitation programme, which you must follow completely.
+A severe hamstring tear, involving a lot of muscle tissue, may need to be stitched together again by a specialist surgeon or podiatrist.
+However, if the tear is more minor, your podiatrist may decide that you need no more than a conventional rehabilitation program, which you must follow completely.

 A gradual pain in the hamstrings injury, directly related to a particular movement or activity, is usually termed a hamstring 'pull' or 'strain'.
 This injury happens for similar reasons to the acute tear.
-The muscles are tight, fatigued, or weakend, and are then strained by overwork.
-Overtraining, especially if this involves repetitive movements, is a common cause of hamstring overuse strains.
+The muscles are tight, fatigued, or weakened, and are then strained by overwork.
+Over straining, especially if this involves repetitive movements, is a common cause of hamstring overuse strains.

-The problem with overuse injuries to the hamstring is that they tend to recur.
+The problem with overuse / over exercised injuries to the hamstring is that they tend to recur.
 Even if they do not develop to the stage of an acute tear, they limit your ability to run, sprint, hop, and stretch your leg out.
-Specialist treatment may include injections, and various forms of physiotherapy.
-But the most important factor in recovery is regaining full flexibility in the muscles, and efficient function.
-If you try to resume your sport before you have completed the whole recovery process, you are making a recurrence of the problems inevitable.
+Specialist treatment may include injections, hamstring exercises and various forms of physiotherapy.
+But the most important factor in recovery is regaining full flexibility in the calf muscles, and efficient function.
+If you try to resume your sport exercises before you have completed the whole recovery process, you are making a recurrence of the problems inevitable.